MassStreetAnalytics/etl-framework/Documentation/Chapter 02 - ETL Environment Set Up.md

 ***Create Server Objects***

-Create a database called SSISManagement and run the following scripts in order:
+Create a database called SSISManagement and run the following scripts in order.
+These scripts can be found in the SQLScripts/Framework Objects Folder

 1. Create ETL Framework Tables.sql